Infinite-Nomic/Infinite-Nomic/rules.md

 Revolting habitations produce no IP for the duration of their revolt.

 Players can stop a revolt by paying the current value of the habitation and posting in #nomic.
 The current value of a habitation is the current cost of a village, or that cost multiplied by the size of the town or city.
 This sum is deducted from the player’s IP value and removed from the game.

+# Rule 39
+Players may purchase churches by posting in #market.
+Churches must be situated within a specific habitation or barony, specified at the time of purchase.
+The cost of a church is equal to that of a village.
+Habitations containing churches, or situated in baronies served by a church, automatically finish revolting at the end of the royal day following the start of their revolt.